What's New!

 S. Salvatore in Campo

-authorities made some efforts to reduce crime by opening a "police station" outside Palazzetto Alibrandi near Monte di Pietà, a charitable institution
+authorities made some efforts to reduce crime by opening a bargello (police station) outside Palazzetto Alibrandi near Monte di Pietà, a charitable institution

-from which people could borrow sums of money by pledging their valuables and where therefore there was a high risk of thefts and robberies being committed.
+from which people could borrow sums of money by pledging their valuables.
+Because of this there was a high risk of thefts and robberies being committed in the area.

 The view is taken from the green dot in the 1748 map below.

 In the description below the plate Vasi made reference to: 1) SS.
-Teresa e Giovanni della Croce; 2) Monastery, formerly the palace of Pope Urban VIII when he was a cardinal; 3) Building where once was the church of S. Martinello (S. Martino ai Pelamantelli).
+Teresa e Giovanni della Croce; 2) Monastery of the Discalced Carmelites, formerly the palace of Pope Urban VIII when he was a cardinal; 3) Building where once was the church of S. Martinello (S. Martino ai Pelamantelli).

-The map shows also 4) Monte di Pietà; 5) Cappella del Monte di Pietà; 6) Palazzetto Alibrandi; 7) S. Salvatore in Campo; 8) S. Barbara dei Librai.
+The map shows also 4) Monte di Pietà; 5) Cappella della SS.
+Trinità; 6) S. Barbara dei Librai; 7) Palazzetto Alibrandi; 8) S. Salvatore in Campo.
 The dotted line in the small map delineates

-The view in June 2010: (left) Palazzo del Monte di Pietà; (centre) Palazzo di Urbano VIII: (right) building which replaced that where S. Martino ai Pelamantelli was located
+(left) Palazzo del Monte di Pietà in March 2015; (centre) Palazzo di Urbano VIII in June 2010: (right) building which replaced that where S. Martino ai Pelamantelli was located in June 2010

-(left) Left side of the façade where a window was replaced by a portal; (right) right side with the original portal
+(left) Left side of the façade where a window was replaced by a portal; (centre) right side with the original portal; (right) bridge which linked Palazzo del Monte di Pietà with Palazzo di Urbano VIII.
+The street leads to SS.
+Trinità dei Pellegrini and it ends at Ponte Sisto

 (left) Relief portraying Jesus in the sepulchre between the coats of arms of Pope Clement VIII (left) and Pope Paul III; (right) clock

-The Roman Monte di Pietà was founded in 1539 and in 1603 it was moved to a palace which belonged to the Santacroce and which was designed by Ottavio Mascherino (the left section of the current building); Cardinal Pietro Aldobrandini, nephew of Pope Clement VIII commissioned Carlo Maderno the
+The Roman Monte di Pietà was founded in 1539 at the time of Pope Paul III and in 1603 it was moved to a palace which belonged to the Santacroce and which was designed by Ottavio Mascherino (the left section of the current building); Cardinal Pietro Aldobrandini, nephew of Pope Clement VIII commissioned Carlo Maderno the

 enlargement of the palace.
-Monte di Pietà lent sums on pledges, without demanding interest, but this term was applicable only to small amounts; on larger sums it charged five per cent.
+Monte di Pietà lent sums on pledges, without demanding interest, but this term was applicable only to small amounts; on larger sums it charged up to five per cent.
+You may wish to see similar institutions in Avignon and Malta.

 (left) Fountain with the heraldic symbols of Pope Paul V; (right) courtyard with another fountain